Perfect Guide to students in Indian colleges taught programming

 He is a brilliant professor but quite a taskmaster.
 The seniors had already warned us that his assignments will leave you with sleepless nights.

 Now the course was to be taught using Java Programming language and none of us had any idea about Object Oriented Programming.
-Although we did not expect him to teach us Java Programming we at least expected initial tutorials from his Teaching Assistants.
+Although we did not expect him to teach us Java Programming we at least expected initial tutorials from his Teaching Assistants, plus we really wanted to learn everything about the macro recorder.

 On the very first day, he gave us the good news that we had to submit our first assignment in the next week.
 On reaching our hostel we opened our assignments and despite staring at the assignment for about 1–2 hours we (7–8 batchmates) could not make any sense of it.